Olivier-Boudeville/OSDL-Orge/src/doc/Orge-game-system.rst

 .. [#] The creature's own life expectancy is not taking into account here: not all creatures could reach the *Ancient* age classifier.

-.. [#] Unless specific conditions are met during the lifespan of a creature (ex: special magic used), its life expectancy should not exceed 150% of the average one defined for its race.
+.. [#] Unless specific conditions are met during the lifespan of a creature (ex: special magic used), its life expectancy should not exceed 150% of the average one defined for its species.

 For example, knowing that dwarves live on average for 320 years, and that Hgog is a 272-year-old dwarf, he could be named *Hgog, Elder Dwarf*, as his age percentage is ``272/320 = 85%``.